brittjavs/dear_creatures/README.md

 * Sumbit a donation of items or funds through a form
 * View their past donations

-To run this application, in the terminal:
+## To run this application:
+In your terminal
 run ```git clone git@github.com:brittjavs/dear_creatures.git``` then ```cd dear_creatures``` run ```bundle install``` run ```rails db:migrate RAILS_ENV=development``` then ```rails db:seed```